gmrchk/muffin/README.md

     <label for="email" class="input__error">Some error message</label>
 </div>
 ```
-Long story short, input must be placed into wrapper with a class *input*, and error messages append with class *input__error* while adding *input--error* class to wrapper.
+Long story short, input must be placed into wrapper with a class `input`, and error messages append with class `input__error` while adding `input--error` class to wrapper.
+Attrbute *for* of label is also automatically set to id of input.
+Validation is triggered on blur of input or attempt to submit the form.

 ## Usage
-Validation is attached to any input with *data-muffin* attribute, where options are passed in JSON format.
+Validation is attached to any input with __data-muffin__ attribute, where options are passed in JSON format.

 ### Required
 Requred input would be: